 Yesterday we told you about an upcoming Tegra-specific game from Playbox called Bang Bang Racing.
-Today, we have a real treat for you - a sneak peak at three more upcoming games for Tegra devices that are sure to blow your mind (no less!).
+Today, we have a real treat for you - a sneak peek at three more upcoming games for Tegra devices that are sure to blow your mind (no less!).

 The three titles in question are Riptide GP, a port of the popular aquatic racing game Hydro Thunder Hurricane; Galaxy on Fire 2, a space-based action RPG; and Pinball HD, a high-definition twist on an arcade classic.